TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       There are several ways to create a key function.
 For example. the :meth:`str.lower` method can serve as a key function for case insensitive sorts.
-Alternatively, a key function can be built from a :keyword:`lambda` expression such as ``lambda r: (r[0], r[2])``.
+Alternatively, a key function can be built kutoka a :keyword:`lambda` expression such as ``lambda r: (r[0], r[2])``.
 Also, the :mod:`operator` module provides three key function constructors:
       :func:`~operator.attrgetter`, :func:`~operator.itemgetter`, and